dci-j23-e02/online-banking-system-safwan-kher/README.md

    - Create a method to open a new bank account.
    - Implement a method to deposit money into an account.
    - Develop a method for withdrawing money from an account.
-   - Set up a method to transfer money between two accounts.
+   - Set up a method to transfer money between two account.

 2. **Thymeleaf Template Implementation:**
    - Design forms for opening a new account, depositing money, withdrawing money, and transferring funds.